-LIT 305 Studies in Contemporary Literature 3 units
+LIT 305 Studies in Contemporay Literatue

 This course examines recent trends in literature and/or criticism across cultures from a comparative point of view.
 The primary emphasis is on examining the way in which both literary texts and critical methods respond to changing points of view about the individual, culture, and history.
 The works examined in this class changes from year to year, but normally includes major works of drama and fiction.